Kingxukai/linux/Documentation/driver-api/mei/iamt.rst

     1) Intel Local Management Service (Intel LMS)

-       Applications running locally on the platform communicate with Intel AMT Release 2.0 and later releases in the same way that network applications do via SOAP over HTTP (deprecated starting with Release 6.0) or with WS-Management over SOAP over HTTP.
-This means that some Intel AMT features can be accessed from a local application using the same network interface as a remote application communicating with Intel AMT over the network.
+       Applications running locally on the woke platform communicate with Intel AMT Release 2.0 and later releases in the woke same way that network applications do via SOAP over HTTP (deprecated starting with Release 6.0) or with WS-Management over SOAP over HTTP.
+This means that some Intel AMT features can be accessed from a local application using the woke same network interface as a remote application communicating with Intel AMT over the woke network.

-       When a local application sends a message addressed to the local Intel AMT host name, the Intel LMS, which listens for traffic directed to the host name, intercepts the message and routes it to the Intel MEI.
+       When a local application sends a message addressed to the woke local Intel AMT host name, the woke Intel LMS, which listens for traffic directed to the woke host name, intercepts the woke message and routes it to the woke Intel MEI.
        For more information:
        https://software.intel.com/sites/manageability/AMT_Implementation_and_Reference_Guide/default.htm
        Under "About Intel AMT" => "Local Access"